6.3 Bending Light

 Evaluating the integral

 Fortunately, much more accurate measurements can now be made in the radio wavelengths, especially of quasars, since such measurements can be made from observatories with the best equipment and careful preparation (rather than hurriedly in a remote location during a total eclipse).
-In particular, the use of Very Long Baseline Interferometry (VBLI), combining signals from widely separate observatories, gives a tremendous improvement in resolving power.
+In particular, the use of Very Long Baseline Interferometry (VLBI), combining signals from widely separate observatories, gives a tremendous improvement in resolving power.
 With these techniques it’s now possible to precisely measure the deflection (due to the Sun’s gravitational field) of electromagnetic waves from stars at great angular distances from the Sun.
-According to Will, an analysis in 2004 of over 2 million VBLI observations has shown that the ratio of the actual observed deflections to the deflections predicted by general relativity is 0.99992 ± 0.00023.
+According to Will, an analysis in 2004 of over 2 million VLBI observations has shown that the ratio of the actual observed deflections to the deflections predicted by general relativity is 0.99992 ± 0.00023.
 Thus the dramatic announcement of 1919 has been retro-actively justified.

-The first news of the results of Eddington’s expedition reached Einstein by way of Lorentz, who on September 22 sent the telegram quoted at the beginning of this chapter.
+The results of Eddington’s expedition reached Einstein by way of a telegram from Lorentz on September 22. (“Eddington found stellar shift at solar limb, tentative value between nine-tenths of a second and twice that.”).
 On the 7th of October Lorentz followed with a letter, providing details of Eddington’s presentation to the “British Association at Bournemouth”.
-Oddly enough, at this meeting Eddington reported that “one can say with certainty that the effect (at the solar limb) lies between 0.87” and 1.74”, although he qualified this by saying the plates had been measured only preliminarily, and the final value was still to be determined.
+Oddly enough, at this meeting Eddington reported that “one can say with certainty that the effect (at the solar limb) lies between 0.87″ and 1.74″, although he qualified this by saying the plates had been measured only preliminarily, and the final value was still to be determined.
 In any case, Lorentz’s letter also included a rough analysis of the amount of deflection that would be expected due to ordinary refraction in the gas surrounding the Sun.
-His calculations indicated that a suitably chosen gas density at the Sun’s surface could indeed produce a deflection on the order of 1”, but for any realistic density profile the effect would drop off very rapidly for rays passing just slightly further from the Sun.
+His calculations indicated that a suitably chosen gas density at the Sun’s surface could indeed produce a deflection on the order of 1″, but for any realistic density profile the effect would drop off very rapidly for rays passing just slightly further from the Sun.
 Thus the effect of refraction, if there was any, would be easily distinguishable from the relativistic effect.
 He concluded

 We may surely believe (in view of the magnitude of the detected deflection) that, in reality, refraction is not involved at all, and your effect alone has been observed.
 This is certainly one of the finest results that science has ever accomplished, and we may be very pleased about it.